How to Become an Emperor

 Learn New Skills

 Napoleon was born in 1869 on the Mediterranean island of Corsica.
-Corsica had only been recently annexed as a part of France, and most Corsicans were of Italian heritage, including Napoleon’s family.
+Corsica had only recently been annexed as a part of France, and most Corsicans were of Italian heritage, including Napoleon’s family.
 Because his father was a nobleman, Napoleon received an excellent education.
 At age 9, Napoleon’s father sent him to Autun, a city in central France, to learn the French language.
-He learned fast.
+He learned quickly.
 Historian Andrew Roberts writes in Napoleon the Great: “It took Chardon [the school headmaster] only three months to teach this intelligent and determined lad, with a will to learn, to speak and read French, and even to write short passages.”

-Talent often isn’t born.
-It is made.
+Talent often isn’t born; it is made.
 The earlier we work on those talents, the more we can use them in the future to serve others.

 Get a Well-Rounded Education